tibbben/geospatial-visualization/syllabus.md

 >  [slide deck](slides/slides090.html){:target="\_blank"}

 *__Week 10 (Oct.
-25 - Oct.
-29):__ Sea Level Rise and Raster Math in GIS*
+26):__ Sea Level Rise and Raster Math in GIS*

 Determine geographic areas that meet several criteria by using raster math to combine multiple data layers that represent the individual criteria.
 A sea level rise example in South Florida will be used to illustrate this process.
-Jennifer Posner as a *guest speaker* on urban resilience.
+Jennifer Posner from the University of Miami Office of Community and Civic Engagement as a *guest speaker* on urban resilience.

 [//]: # (Do we need a better example?
 Sea level rise is really only an elevation layer ... or we need to think of another good layer like storm surge, or forest cover)

 [//]: # (are there good papers on urban resilience??)

+[//]: # (make sure Jennifer speaks to mapping at the Office of Community and Civic Engagement)

 > Learning Objectives